Whoaa512/starred/README.md

 - [mashrafdev/faven](https://github.com/mashrafdev/faven) - A web tool to help you generate favicons
 - [arwes/arwes](https://github.com/arwes/arwes) - Futuristic Sci-Fi UI Web Framework.
 - [hediet/vscode-debug-visualizer](https://github.com/hediet/vscode-debug-visualizer) - An extension for VS Code that visualizes data during debugging.
 - [umami-software/umami](https://github.com/umami-software/umami) - Umami is a privacy-first analytics platform.
-Traffic, campaigns, behavior, conversions, and revenue in one place — no cookies, no tracking, self-hosted or in the cloud.
+Traffic, campaigns, behavior, conversions, and revenue in one place — no cookies, no surveillance, self-hosted or in the cloud.
 - [microsoft/fast](https://github.com/microsoft/fast) - The adaptive interface system for modern web experiences.
 - [redpanda-data/console](https://github.com/redpanda-data/console) - Redpanda Console is a developer-friendly UI for managing your Kafka/Redpanda workloads.
 Console gives you a simple, interactive approach for gaining visibility into your topics, masking data, managing
 - [mswjs/msw](https://github.com/mswjs/msw) - Industry standard API mocking for JavaScript.